As bloggers go, we’re always trying to get more things done.

 The only app I actually depend on for writing blog content.
 Check out the Byword App here.

-For now, though, enjoy.
+For now, though, make good use of these.